 Selection Process and Ceremony

 Nominations will be reviewed by the Cancer Education Video Awards Selection Committee in late Summer.
-Winners will be notified and celebrated at the virtual Cancer Education Awards Ceremony in the Fall.
+Winners will be notified and celebrated at the Cancer Education Awards Ceremony on September 9, 2022.